commanderx16/x16-docs/Commander X16 Programmer's Reference Guide.md

 Signature: (byte baseline: .a, byte width: .x, byte height_or_style: .y, bool is_coltrol: .c) GRAPH_get_char_size(byte c: .a, byte format: .x);
 Purpose: Get the size and baseline of a character, or interpret a control code

-**Description:** This functionality of `GRAPH_get_char_size` depends on the type on code that is passed in: For a printable character, this function returns the metrics of the character in a given format.
+**Description:** This functionality of `GRAPH_get_char_size` depends on the type of code that is passed in: For a printable character, this function returns the metrics of the character in a given format.
 For a control code, it returns the resulting format.
 In either case, the current format is passed in .x, and the character in .a.

 * The format is an opaque byte value whose value should not be relied upon, except for `0`, which is plain text.
 * The resulting values are measured in pixels.